NaumanMoazzam/cursor-limits/README.md

 This extension uses **undocumented** storage keys and `cursor.com` routes that may change at any time.
 It may **stop working** after a Cursor update.
 See [SECURITY.md](SECURITY.md) for what is read and where requests go, and [POLICY.md](POLICY.md) before publishing or redistributing.

+This is tested on MacOS -- For Windows & Linux, it may not work as intended.

 ## Features

 - **Minimal setup**: Reads `cursorAuth/accessToken` from Cursor’s `state.vscdb` via the system `sqlite3` binary (no manual token copy).